To make navigation of this page easier for you, we have added the below clickable menu and return buttons throughout.

 - Owner of the goods must obtain Diplomatic Franchise from the Foreign Affairs Ministry, which takes approximately 2-3 weeks.

 We always recommend speaking directly to the relevant embassy for the most accurate and up to date moving advice:

 Popular Destinations in Spain

-Global Moving Services is vastly experience in international removals to cities all over the globe.
-Their long history and detailed knowledge of different countries makes them the perfect choice for your move.
-Here are some of the most popular destinations we are asked to move people to in Cyprus:
+Global Moving Services is vastly experienced in international removals to cities all over the globe.
+Our long history and detailed knowledge of different countries makes them the perfect choice for your move.
+Here are some of the most popular destinations we are asked to move people to in Spain:

 Madrid, Barcelona, Valencia, Seville, Zaragoza, Málaga, Murcia, Palma-Mallorca, Las Palmas de Gran Canaria – Canary Islands, Bilbao, Alicante, Córdoba, Valladolid, Vigo, Gijón, Granada, Santa Cruz de Tenerife – Canary Islands, Pamplona, Almería, Cádiz.
 Get a quote to one of these places

 Quality of Life in Spain

 Are you thinking of taking on an international move to Spain?
 Anyone making a change and moving to a different country would understandably have questions about what it’s actually like to live in said country.
 So, what is the quality of life in Spain like for expats and newcomers?
 Find out what you need to know about the quality of life in Spain – how happy its inhabitants are, job opportunities and the housing market by reading deeper into our guide to moving to Spain.